VERSO-UVM/ORCA/How_ORCA_Works.md

 Good news! _Work that makes an impact_ sounds a lot like translation work, doesn't it?

-## We translate scholarship by "opening up" research
+## How we translate scholarship by opening up research
 > [!Important]
 > ORCA addresses the need for research translation by intentionally shepherding projects with high-impact potential toward greater accessibility through open source practices.